Ally McBeal season 2: Cast

 The second season had ten major roles receive star billing.
 Calista Flockhart as Ally McBeal, Greg Germann as Richard Fish, Peter MacNicol as John Cage, Jane Krakowski as Elaine Vassal, Lisa Nicole Carson as Renée Raddick, Gil Bellows as Billy Thomas and Courtney Thorne-Smith as Georgia Thomas, all returned to the main cast.
 Former recurring star Vonda Shepard was upgraded to series regular after appearing in nearly every episode of the previous season.

-Lucy Liu and Portia de Rossi premiered as new characters, Ling Woo and Nelle Porter, in the season premiere and appeared on recurring status until episode Making Spirits Bright, when they were also upgraded to series regulars.
-Lucy Liu originally auditioned for the role of Nelle, but David E. Kelley ended up creating a whole new character for her.
+Lucy Liu and Portia de Rossi premiered as new characters, Ling Woo and Nelle Porter, respectively, in the season premiere and appeared on recurring status until the episode "Making Spirits Bright", when they were upgraded to series regulars.
+Liu had originally auditioned for the role of Nelle, but David E. Kelley ended up creating a whole new character for her.

 Various supporting characters from season one returned to reprise their recurring roles, including Dyan Cannon as Judge Whipper Cone; Albert Hall as Judge Seymore Walsh; Jennifer Holliday as Lisa Knowles; Phil Leeds as Judge Happy Boyle; Jesse L. Martin as Dr. Greg Butters; Harrison Page as Reverend Mark Newman; Tracey Ullman as Dr. Tracy Clark; and Renée Elise Goldsberry, Vatrena King and Sy Smith as the backup singers for Vonda Shepard.
-The season also included two celebrities: Bruce Willis appearing as a substitute therapist for Ally and Barry White appearing as himself.
+The season also included three celebrities: Bruce Willis appearing as a substitute therapist for Ally, Wayne Newton as a radio DJ, and Barry White as himself.